OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

-# lalaHBCI
+# moneyjinn-hbci-core

-lalaHBCI utilizes [hbci4java](https://github.com/willuhn/hbci4java) to collect several data from the bank accounts specified.
+moneyjinn-hbci-core utilizes [hbci4java](https://github.com/willuhn/hbci4java) to collect several data from the bank accounts specified.
 It stores the collected information in a database and notifies all given Observers to for further data processing.

 ## Setup